A guide to the best Southern Spain Halloween traditions.

 History of Spain Halloween Traditions

-Spain also has a third day of the festivities, Dia de Los Muertos (Day of the Dead) on November the 2nd.
+Spain also has a third day of the festivities, Dia de Los Muertos (Day of the Dead), on November 2nd.

 In old times, Europe was a continent where pagan religions dominated.
 Pagan festivals included celebrations of the dead that involved feasting and dancing in front of giant fires.